-Welcome to the School of Nursing (SON) in the College of Health and Social Services (CHSS) at New Mexico State University (NMSU).
-It is our sincere wish that you find personal and career satisfaction in your pursuit of the Doctor of Nursing Practice (DNP) degree or Post Graduate (also known as Post Graduate) APRN Certificate.
+Welcome to the School of Nursing (SON) in the College of Health, Education and Social Transformation (CHEST) at New Mexico State University (NMSU).
+It is our sincere wishthat you find personal and career satisfaction in your pursuit of the Doctor of Nursing Practice (DNP) degree or Post Graduate APRN Certificate.